Merkley, a Democrat, is the junior senator from Oregon and has served since Jan 6, 2009. Merkley is next up for reelection in 2020.

 - Member, Subcommittee on Energy and Water Development

 - Member, Subcommittee on State, Foreign Operations, and Related Programs

-- Member, Subcommittee on Economic Policy
+- Member, Subcommittee on East Asia, the Pacific, and International Cybersecurity Policy

 - Senate Committee on the Budget

 - Senate Committee on Environment and Public Works

 Merkley sponsors bills primarily in these issue areas: